This post covers things to do in July in Los Angeles, including nighttime, free, as well as family-friendly activities, all updated for 2023.

 Free Concerts at California Plaza

-In the heart of downtown LA, Saturday from June to September 2023 concerts are held in California Plaza.
+In the heart of downtown LA, Saturdays from June to September 2023 concerts are held in California Plaza.

 Performances include "world-class music, dance, theatre, and more" and Los Angeles Magazine named it "Best Free Outdoor Concert Series".